Indoor Air Quality

 • Improve Ventilation: Weather and outdoor air quality conditions permitting, bring fresh, outdoor air into your home by opening doors and windows.
 Use fans to circulate air.

-• Change HVAC system filter: Switch to MERV 13 or higher rated filter depending on what your system can handle.
+• Change HVAC system filter: During wildfire smoke season, switch to MERV 13 or higher rated filter depending on what your system can handle.

 • Use portable HEPA air cleaners: Air filtration can be an effective supplement to source control and ventilation.
 Using a portable air cleaner and/or upgrading the air filter in your furnace or central heating, ventilation, and air-conditioning (HVAC) system can help to improve indoor air quality.